birbe/jvm-old/README.md

 # JVM-Rust
 ___

-This is a JVM written in Rust with the goals of being able to be compiled to WASM, and eventually run the full OpenJDK properly in the browser in order to run Java applets/applications.
+This is a JVM written in pure Rust with the goals of being able to be compiled to WASM, and eventually run the full OpenJDK properly in the browser in order to run Java applets/applications.

-There are currently two modes of execution, but they are both extremely unstable.
+There are currently two modes of execution, but they are both highly incomplete.

-- Interpreted mode (some bytecodes implemented)
+- Interpreted mode (some bytecodes implemented, not in active development)
-- Bytecode -> WASM compilation (does not work)
+- Bytecode -> WASM compilation (in active development, not working)